acerbetti/ACEDrawingView/README.md

 How-To
 ------------------
-- Import the files "ACEDrawingView.m" and "ACEDrawingView.h" to your project
+- Import the files from the folder "ACEDrawingView" to your project
 - From IB create a view and set the class to "ACEDrawingView"
 - Programmatically use the initWithFrame: and add it as subview